If I’m nearing 65, what does health care reform mean for me?

 By 2020, the donut hole will be closed, meaning you’ll only pay 25 percent of the costs of your drugs until you reach the catastrophic coverage threshold, where cost sharing is reduced to either 5 percent of the cost of your drugs or a small co-pay.

-If you have original Medicare, your yearly wellness exam is covered without cost-sharing (Part B deductibles or coinsurance) once every 12 months.
+If you have original Medicare or Medicare Advantage, your yearly wellness exam is covered without cost-sharing (Part B deductibles or coinsurance) once every 12 months.

 If you are new to Medicare, you can receive a “welcome to Medicare” preventive visit within the first 12 months of your coverage.